tgezginis/turkish_bin_numbers/README.md

 # Bin Numbers for Turkish Banks
 [![Gem Version](https://badge.fury.io/rb/turkish_bin_numbers.svg)](http://badge.fury.io/rb/turkish_bin_numbers)

-Gives information about bank, card type and debit.
-Also you can query bin numbers by bank.
+Bin numbers used by Turkish Banks.
+You can query by bin number and get info (bank name, credit card type, etc.) or you can query by bank and card type and get list of bins.

 ## Requirements

-The only requirements are working a Ruby installation.
+The only requirement is a working Ruby installation.

 ## Installation